sugiura-hiromiti/vault/inbox/prompt_for_test.md

    - Target at least **95% line coverage** (or as close as possible without altering business logic).

 2. **Execution**
-   - Run `cargo test` with 30 secs time limit(to treat infinite loop properly)
+   - Run `cargo test` with 60 secs time limit to treat infinite loop properly. you can change time limit length according to situation.

 3. **Evaluation**
    - If all tests pass → proceed.